Nervosys/Botnix/docs/stdenv/cross-compilation.chapter.md

 : There is no fundamental need to think about a single target ahead of time like this.
 If the tool supports modular or pluggable backends, both the need to specify the target at build time and the constraint of having only a single target disappear.
 An example of such a tool is LLVM.

 : Although the existence of a "target platform" is arguably a historical mistake, it is a common one: examples of tools that suffer from it are GCC, Binutils, GHC and Autoconf.
-Nixpkgs tries to avoid sharing in the mistake where possible.
+Botpkgs tries to avoid sharing in the mistake where possible.
 Still, because the concept of a target platform is so ingrained, it is best to support it as is.

 The exact schema these fields follow is a bit ill-defined due to a long and convoluted evolution, but this is slowly being cleaned up.
 You can see examples of ones used in practice in `lib.systems.examples`; note how they are not all very consistent.
 For now, here are few fields can count on them containing: